TobikoData/sqlmesh/docs/guides/isolated_systems.md

 1. Developers modify project code

     a.
-Each developer makes their own copy of the production SQLMesh project files
+Developers clone the production code repository

     b.
-Developers update code in their copy of the project files
+Developers update code in local git branches

     c.
 Developers create SQLMesh environments and validate their code updates

 2. Update production project code

     a.
-A set of code updates is selected for deployment to production
+A set of git branches are selected for deployment to production

     b.
-The production SQLMesh project files are modified with the updates
+The changes in the selected git branches are merged into the production branch

 3. Deploy to production